durasj/chipsandcode/src/routes/sideB.md

 <!-- Three-way And -->

-{% EmbeddedHardwareIDE id="zJPaqknoyQJdvOvfo8hInjHhWBAuzXZE" /%}
+{% EmbeddedStartingFiles name="ThreeWayAnd" id="zJPaqknoyQJdvOvfo8hInjHhWBAuzXZE" /%}

 ## Chip 2: Nand

 Now, let us consider a Boolean function called _Nand_.
 Being a negated _And_, its output is $0$ if and only if both of its inputs are $1$, otherwise, it is $1$.
 We can see both the interface and the implementation in Figure 1.4.
-However, the HDL is missing.
+However, the HDL is again missing.
 It is your turn to implement the missing `PARTS` following the gate implementation in Figure 1.4 - good luck!
-You are done when all Tests are passing.
+You are done when the all comparisons in the script pass.

 ![Standard symbolic notation of some elementary logic gates.](/figures/figure1-3.svg 'Figure 1.2: Standard symbolic notation of some elementary logic gates.')
 _**Figure 1.2** Standard symbolic notation of some elementary logic gates._